hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 * adding head-tail patterns to the nested expressions, although a valid workaround would be `(?H !T)`
 * throwaway patterns, e.g. with `_` and `!_`
+* Make the `!` matcher greedy

 There's plenty of work that could be done to improve this algorithm, but I believe that the fundamental simplicity of the idea is what makes the algorithm appealing to begin with.
-Thus any kind of work should strive for the same conceptual simplicity instead of just blindly tacking on features blindly, at least in my book.
+Thus any kind of work should strive for the same conceptual simplicity instead of just tacking on features blindly, at least in my book.

 ## Fin